gravitational/teleport/rfd/0014-session-2FA.md

 state: draft
 ---

-# RFD 14 - Per-session 2FA
+# RFD 14 - Per-session MFA

 ## What

-Require a 2FA check before starting a new user "session" for all protocols that Teleport supports.
+Require a MFA check before starting a new user "session" for all protocols that Teleport supports.

 ## Why